Stevia vs. Sugar: A Sweetener Stand-Off

 Stevia vs. Sugar: Is Stevia Better?

-“The population in general needs to cut down on added sugars, and stevia is one way to do that if it’s being substituted for sugar.
+“The population in general needs to cut down on added sugars, and using stevia as a sugar substitute is one way to do that.
 It’s so much sweeter than sugar, so you don’t need much of it,” Giancoli says.

 And lest you think natural sweeteners like coconut sugar or maple syrup are better for you, remember: They’re all still sugar of some sort and they all have calories.
 It’s fine to have a little here and there, but moderation is key.